membraneframework/membrane_demo/rtp/README.md

 ## Prerequisites

-Make sure to have the following packages installed in your system:
+Make sure you have the following packages installed in your system:

 - FFmpeg 4.x
 - SDL 2